Greenwashing in Sustainable Tourism & Responsible Travel

 ‘Greenwashing’ deceptively uses marketing to portray and promote an organisation’s products, activities or policies as eco-friendly when they are not, in order to mislead consumers into believing they are, in order to capitalise and profit.

-Greenwashing was actually a term coined from the tourism industry: New York environmentalist Jay Westervelt’s 1986 essay regarding a hotel in Samoa’s practice of placing notes in rooms promoting towel reuse ostensibly to reduce ecological damage on the oceans and reefs and so "save the environment."
-Westervelt noted that, in most cases, little or no effort toward reducing energy waste was being made by these institutions— evidenced by the lack of cost reduction this practice created – but that the actual objective of the green campaign on the part of many hoteliers was, in fact, increased profit.
+Greenwashing was actually a term coined from the tourism industry: New York environmentalist Jay Westervelt’s 1986 essay regarding a hotel in Samoa’s practice of placing notes in rooms promoting towel reuse ostensibly to reduce ecological damage on the oceans and reefs and so “save the environment.”
+Westervelt noted that, in most cases, little or no effort toward reducing energy waste was being made by these institutions— evidenced by the lack of cost reduction this practice created – but that the actual objective of the green campaign on the part of many hoteliers was, in fact, more profit.

-Why do Organisations Greenwash?
+Why Greenwash?

 Greenwashed non-environmental, unethical, irresponsible or unsustainable products or perceptions create a positive PR or Corporate Social Responsibility (CSR) spin on products and policies to gloss over wrongdoing or dishonesty, to exonerate without sufficient investigation, to repair a damaged brand overall perception, or to use spurious data to back unsubstantiated claims.

-It may be used intentionally in extreme, such as “strategies and counter strategies that serve to shift the focus and attention away from the firm, create confusion, undermine credibility, criticize viable alternatives, and deceptively posture firm objectives, commitments, and accomplishments” (Laufer, 2003).
+“strategies and counter strategies that serve to shift the focus and attention away from the firm, create confusion, undermine credibility, criticize viable alternatives, and deceptively posture firm objectives, commitments, and accomplishments” (Laufer, 2003).

 Such sustainable rhetoric is fake and inauthentic, in order to capitalise, manipulate, ‘front’ and even attack.